General Surgery

 The LASEmaR® 1000 with 980 nm wavelength or the Spectrum® with combined 980 and 1470 nm wavelengths are designed to address many of the surgeon's operating room needs.

-The essential accessories for laser surgery are the various optical fibers - with different calibers and types of tips - which are used naked/alone or complete witha special surgical handpiece.
+The essential accessories for laser surgery are the various optical fibers - with different calibers and types of tips - which are used naked/alone or complete with a special surgical handpiece.

 All Eufoton® diode lasers and especially the LASEmaR® 1000, which is small in size and lightweight, can be easily transported from the operating room to the medical practice and be considered truly multidisciplinary devices.